bennettandy/Book-List/README.markdown

-# QuilterDemo
+# Book list Demo
-QuilterDemo is an Android application that allows users to browse books from the Open Library API.
+BookListDemo is an Android application that allows users to browse books from the Open Library API.

 ## Screenshots
 ![](screenshots/details_view.png)